- Natalie Fedors: Manager, Strategy & Operations

 Andrea is the VP of Human Capital at NFF.
 She is responsible for all Human Capital and resource related functions across the organization.
 This includes the management, strategy and oversight of staffing, recruiting, employee relations, compensation and benefits, as well as any related statutory compliance.
 Prior to joining NFF, Andrea founded and managed her own executive coaching and HR consulting firm and has held numerous positions in the human resource management space.
 She is an Associate Professor in the CUNY system and has taught in various MBA and graduate level programs.
 She received her BS from Emerson College, a JD from the City University of NY, and holds an MS in Human Resource Management and Organization Development.
 She is also a certified Executive and Career Coach through both the International Coach Federation and iCoachNY.

-Alexandra Chan: Manager
+Alexandra Chan: Associate Director

-Alex is a manager based in NFF’s San Francisco office.
+Alex is Associate Director based in NFF’s San Francisco office.
 In this role, she leads engagements with a range of nonprofit and foundation clients, delivering customized financial management consulting services, including financial analysis, strategic guidance, trainings and workshops.
 Alex recently oversaw the Pre-Catalyst Fund, an initiative focused on providing technical assistance to community clinics and health centers adapting to healthcare reform, and is a member of NFF’s team supporting the exploration of Pay for Success in California.
 Prior to joining NFF, she served as a program manager of health and nutrition education at the Food Bank for New York City.
 Alex holds an MBA from the New York University Stern School of Business, and a BA in American Studies from Williams College.

 Joanne Cheung: Senior Grant Accountant